simon-budig/lamusica/README.md

 The first holes were cut there and it seemed to work...

-In 2013 I did a collaboration with Jørgen Lang to encode a composition from Rüddiger Oppermann onto tape, so that his friends could surprise him with a music box.
+In 2013 I did a collaboration with Jørgen Lang to encode a composition from Rüdiger Oppermann onto tape, so that his friends could surprise him with a music box.
 It was well received   :)